Kansas allows fall high school sports amid pandemic

 The Kansas Department of Health and Environment also said the number of reported cases also rose to 26,870 in the state, an increase of 698 new cases since cases since Monday.
 The number of cases is thought to be far higher because people can be infected without feeling sick and because of a lack of testing.

+Norman said he and Gov. Laura Kelly are always looking at what they can do to help people make the best decision without having to do more severe closures.

+“We are still holding on to the hope that people will get control of their own destiny,” Norman said.

-Despite the mounting cases and deaths, Gov. Laura Kelly will be unable to impose statewide restrictions on businesses or mass gatherings until Sept.
-15 under a new state law.
+Despite the mounting cases and deaths, Kelly will be unable to impose statewide restrictions on businesses or mass gatherings until Sept.
+15 under a new state law, The Wichita Eagle reported.

 Even if the Democratic governor and the Republicans-dominated Legislature could agree on a course of action, a provision in the hastily passed measure makes state government largely powerless to order changes in business practices or limit crowd sizes for seven more weeks.